MahdiTavakol/ModernCppProjects/MandleBrot/MandelBrot/MandelBrot/README.md

 ## 📌 Future Plans

 * Complete redesign of `mandelbrot_???` classes for layout-agnostic rendering
+* Adding MPI and threads support to compare their performance with Openmp
 * Integrate PPM/PGM export support
 * Visual comparison of layout access performance
 * Interactive CLI for resolution, bounds, and layout switching